lowweihong/team14-CryptoMood/index.md

 The approach involves two primary components: data preprocessing and machine learning techniques.
 Data preprocessing is crucial for ensuring that the dataset is clean and representative of the cryptocurrency domain, while the machine learning techniques are designed to effectively classify sentiments in social media posts.

 ### Data Preprocessing
 1) **Cleaning:** Remove unnecessary elements such as crypto wallet addresses, URLs, and fix encoding errors.
 Filter noisy data to improve the quality of the dataset, similar to the preprocessing steps taken in cryptocurrency sentiment analysis research.
+Additionally, exclude short texts (less than 4 words) and remove quote tweets (which combine original and quoted text) to avoid confusion in sentiment scoring, as the model may struggle to determine whether to provide sentiment score to the original, quoted, or combined text.

 2) **Augmentation:** Utilize large language models (LLMs) to generate synthetic data and rephrase tweets while preserving sentiment.
 This technique can help increase the size and diversity of the dataset, which is crucial for improving model performance.

 3) **Handling Imbalance:** Apply techniques such as upsampling or downsampling to balance the sentiment categories, ensuring that the model is not biased towards any particular class.

-4) **Word Embedding:** Transform text into numerical representations using Word2Vec or BERT embeddings.
+4) **Text Embedding:** Transform text into numerical representations using BERT embeddings.
 These embeddings capture contextual information and are effective for sentiment analysis tasks.

+### Data Split
+For the train-validation-test split we used a randomly split according to a fix random seed on the dataset (88647 data points) as follows:

+80% - training set (36453 data points)
+10% - validation set (4556 data points)
+10% - test set (4558 data points)
+All of the splits have the similar distribution across each different classes.

 ### ML Approaches
 - **Unsupervised:**
   - **DBSCAN Clustering**: Apply DBSCAN to detect sentiment clusters in the data.
 This algorithm is useful for identifying patterns and outliers in high-density regions, which can help in understanding the distribution of sentiments
 - **Supervised:**
+  - Bert Models
-    1. Finetune model using pretrain model ElKulako/stocktwits-crypto, the pretrain model originally has bullish, bearish and neutral labels.
+    - Finetune model using pretrain model ElKulako/stocktwits-crypto, the pretrain model originally has bullish, bearish and neutral labels.
-    2. Finetune model using pretrain model kk08/CryptoBERT, the pretrain model originally has only bullish and bearish labels.
+    - Finetune model using pretrain model kk08/CryptoBERT, the pretrain model originally has only bullish and bearish labels.
 Thus, will discard the pre-trained weights of the original 2-label classification head and initialize a new classification head with random weights for 3 labels.

-  Fine-tune pre-trained transformer models like RoBERTa and XLM-RoBERTa by adding a dense layer for sentiment classification.
 These models are known for their ability to capture complex linguistic patterns and can be effectively adapted for domain-specific tasks.
 (Roumeliotis, Tselikas, & Nasiopoulos, 2024)[[4]](#4)
+    - Both of these models train for 5 epoch, and select the best models in according to the least validation loss.
+  - BiLSTM model
-  - **BiLSTM Network**: Implement a Bidirectional Long Short-Term Memory (BiLSTM) network to capture sequential context in text data.
+    - Implement a Bidirectional Long Short-Term Memory (BiLSTM) network to capture sequential context in text data.
 This architecture is particularly useful for modeling temporal relationships and has been applied in sentiment analysis for cryptocurrency markets

 ### Libraries and Tools
 These methods utilize libraries such as scikit-learn for clustering, Hugging Face transformers for pre-trained models, and PyTorch for implementing neural networks.